 - Little people living in the table continue their daily life until objects are introduced.
 Watch the people react as their paths are interrupted in A Table Where Little People Live.

 - Cherry blossoms bloom and die as the seasons change in the Impermanent Life exhibit.
-The life cycle of the flowers symbolize light and dark or good and bad, nothing lasts forever in life.
+The life cycle of the flowers symbolize light and dark, good and bad, nothing lasts forever in life.

 - Touching one of the giant light up balls changes its sound and color.
 A symphony of sound and color is created as the balls respond to the changes around them in Light Ball Orchestra.